David A. Clarke

-David Allen "Dave" Clarke (October 13, 1943 – March 27, 1997) was an American civil-rights worker, attorney, and Democratic politician in Washington, D.C.
+David Allen Clarke (October 13, 1943 – March 27, 1997) was an American civil-rights worker, attorney, and Democratic politician in Washington, D.C.
 Elected as one of the original members of the Council of the District of Columbia when D.C. gained home rule in 1974, Clarke served as its chair from 1983 to 1991, and again from the death of John A. Wilson in 1993 until his own death in 1997.

 The District of Columbia School of Law was renamed the David A. Clarke School of Law for Clarke in 1998.

 Early life and education

 David Allen Clarke was born in Baltimore, Maryland, on October 13, 1943, to Allen Joseph Clarke and Ophia Carroll Clarke.
 His father died while he was an infant; he moved with his mother to Southwest Washington when he was 2.

 Clarke's mother worked as a clerk at the United States Department of Agriculture.
 They later moved to the neighborhood of Shaw.
 Clarke attended public schools, namely Thompson Elementary School, Jefferson Junior High, and Western High School.
 Clarke's mother died of tuberculosis when Clarke was 16 years old, and he moved in with his aunt, who was also living in Shaw.

 Clarke earned a Bachelor of Arts in religion from George Washington University in 1965.
 He then enrolled at Crozer Theological Seminary in Chester, Pennsylvania, but, wanting to take a more direct role in the Civil Rights Movement, after two weeks he transferred to the nearby Upland Institute for Social Change and Conflict Management.
 Upland then sent him back to Washington to work for Walter E. Fauntroy at the recently formed D.C.
 Coalition for Conscience.

 When Greater Washington Board of Trade opposed home rule for the District, Clarke protested next to the Washington Monument on July 4, 1966.
 When Clarke began reading the United States Declaration of Independence, he was arrested.

 Clarke decided to pursue a Juris Doctor from Howard University School of Law.
 While a student, Clarke was a research assistant for his mentor Frank D. Reeves and clerked at the N.A.A.C.P.
 Legal Defense Fund, including arranging legal assistance for demonstrators participating in the Poor People's Campaign, particularly the Resurrection City encampment on the Mall.